ddev/ddev.com/src/content/blog/maintaining-ddev-tests-contributor-training.md

 ### Flaky tests

 Flaky tests are the worst, because they may depend on the execution environment, or some other test may have polluted the environment, or they may happen in particular network situations.

+* Review the test output from Buildkite or GitHub workflow to try to understand what's actually going on.
+There may be an earlier error that's reported that causes the actual failure.
+* Try to run it manually, perhaps step-debugging and introducing slower execution.
+* Try to run it on Gitpod, which is a more similar environment.
+* Try to run it using [tmate](https://github.com/mxschmitt/action-tmate) on the GitHub workflow, which is as close as you can get to the real test environment.
+(Tmate is built into each of the DDEV test workflows.)

 ### Fragile or brittle tests